 Justice D. Timothy Gabriel

-He graduated from Dalhousie University in 1982 with a Bachelor of Law degree.
+Justice Gabriel graduated from Dalhousie University in 1982 with a Bachelor of Law degree.
 Admitted to the Nova Scotia Bar in 1982, he immediately went to work for Landry McGillivray, a general practice law firm in Dartmouth, where he remained until his appointment to the Provincial Court.
 Justice Gabriel received his Queen's Counsel designation in January 2010.

 Justice Ann E. Smith